Open-World Drone Active Tracking with Goal-Centered Rewards

 Abstract

 Drone Visual Active Tracking aims to autonomously follow a target object by controlling the motion system based on visual observations, providing a more practical solution for effective tracking in dynamic environments.
-However, accurate Drone Visual Active Tracking using reinforcement learning remains challenging due to the absence of a unified benchmark, the diverse motion behavior of dynamic targets, and the complexity of open-world environments with frequent interference.
-To address these issues, we propose a unified cross-scene cross-domain benchmark for open-world drone active tracking called DAT.
-The DAT benchmark provides 24 visually complex environments to assess the algorithms' cross-scene and cross-domain generalization abilities, and high-fidelity modeling of realistic robot dynamics.
-Additionally, we propose a reinforcement learning-based drone tracking method called GC-VAT, which aims to improve the performance of drone tracking targets in complex scenarios.
-Specifically, we design a Goal-Centered Reward to provide precise feedback to the agent, preventing targets farther from the center of view from receiving higher rewards than closer ones.
-This allows the drone to adapt to the diverse motion behavior of open-world targets.
-Inspired by curriculum learning, we introduce a Curriculum-Based Training strategy that progressively enhances the agent tracking performance in vast environments with complex interference.
-Experiments demonstrate that the GC-VAT has about 400% improvement over the SOTA method in terms of the cumulative reward metric.
+However, accurate Drone Visual Active Tracking using reinforcement learning remains challenging due to the absence of a unified benchmark and the complexity of open-world environments with frequent interference.
+To address these issues, we pioneer a systematic solution.
+First, we propose DAT, the first open-world drone active air-to-ground tracking benchmark.
+It encompasses 24 city-scale scenes, featuring targets with human-like behaviors and high-fidelity dynamics simulation.
+DAT also provides a digital twin tool for unlimited scene generation.
+Additionally, we propose a novel reinforcement learning method called GC-VAT, which aims to improve the performance of drone tracking targets in complex scenarios.
+Specifically, we design a Goal-Centered Reward to provide precise feedback across viewpoints to the agent, enabling it to expand perception and movement range through unrestricted perspectives.
+Inspired by curriculum learning, we introduce a Curriculum-Based Training strategy that progressively enhances the tracking performance in complex environments.
+Besides, experiments on simulator and real-world images demonstrate the superior performance of GC-VAT, achieving an approximately 400% improvement over the SOTA methods in terms of the cumulative reward metric.

 Benchmark